Introduction to Data Reconciliation [Data Reconciliation Definition]

 Tools for Data Reconciliation

-Data reconciliation is a step-by-step approach starts with an analysis of legacy data, copy, culminates, loading and reconciliation into the target application.
+Data reconciliation is a step-by-step approach that starts with an analysis of legacy data, copies, culminates, loading and reconciliation into the target application.

 The industry today sees lots of growth of data hence they need data migration.
 As the migration of data is a very complex process, it requires thorough testing in various phases.